Get a Pantograph Machine Quilting Stencil FREE!

 I don’t know about you, sometimes I just want a simple quilting design that’s a bit fancier than straight line quilting.

-I love long-armed pantographs because they were the ultimate solution, a design that kept me entertained with each quilt I quilted but didn’t take a month (or three) to finish.
+I love pantographs because they are the ultimate solution, a design that kept me entertained with each quilt I quilted but didn’t take a month (or three) to finish.

 The best part is it’s even faster than straight line quilting since the quilted lines are spaced out much further than traditional straight lines quilting.